NewEnglandTravelPlanner.com Logo

-Founded in 1626, by the late 1700s Salem MA had grown and prospered.
-Its ships sailed the world, many dealing in trade from the Orient, especially spices, silks, and other luxury goods.
+Founded in 1626, by the late 1700s Salem MA, 17 miles (27 km) northeast of Boston (map), had grown and prospered.
+Its ships sailed around the world, many dealing in trade from the Orient, especially spices, silks, and other luxury goods.

-The wealth of the Indies brought great prosperity to the town, which enabled its citizens to build and decorate fine mansions and impressive museums.
+The wealth of the Indies brought great prosperity to this New England port town, which enabled its citizens to build and decorate fine mansions and impressive museums.

 The whole witch-calling affair fizzled out when people in power began to be accused.
 Salem would like to forget it all, no doubt, but the rest of the world enjoys remembering this bizarre episode.